Mutual Information Assisted Ensemble Recommender System for Identifying Critical Risk Factors in Healthcare Prognosis: Introduction

+In the healthcare domain, the vast amount of clinical data has created an overload of information in terms of medical tests, drugs, and treatment options.
+This overload leads to indecisiveness in various health-related scenarios both for medical professionals and patients.
+In such a situation, the application of recommender systems, as a part of a disease management system, lead to accurate and timely patient-related decisions.
+The healthcare recommender system (HRS) can help the end-users as well as the medical professionals in multiple domains.
+Example areas include recommendations for diet, drug, and treatment as well as feature recommendations to assist the development of machine learning-based healthcare prognostic systems.

+In this article, an automated feature recommender using mutual information with an ensemble strategy is proposed to identify clinically relevant features that can help in disease prognosis.
+Cervical cancer, chronic kidney disease, liver disease, and clear cell renal cell carcinoma, with high fatality rates, are selected to show the effectiveness of this study.
+Eight feature selection methods including two wrapper, five filter, and one embedded technique, are used initially to rank the features.
+From the ranking information obtained by these eight methods, an ensemble approach is exploited to obtain the final positional feature recommendation table.
+This positional feature recommendation table contains the features in a ranked manner for further processing.
+The performance of the proposed method is evaluated using various performance metrics used for recommender systems like average precision@K, precision@K, recall@K, F1@K, and reciprocal rank@K.

+The contribution of this work can be highlighted as: \begin{itemize} \item Development of a health recommender system that helps in identifying the critical risk factors for healthcare prognosis. \item An unique ensemble strategy is developed to rank features for the recommendation task.
+This strategy leverages the strengths of eight different feature selection algorithms, potentially leading to a more robust and informative selection of risk factors compared to using the individual algorithms. \item The effectiveness of the proposed method is shown on four standard disease datasets including a detailed demonstration for stage progression of clear cell renal cell carcinoma. \item Two supervised classification models are trained using the identified risk factors.
+The performance of these models is assessed to verify the effectiveness of the recommender system. \end{itemize}

 The rest of the article is organized as follows.
-The details of the methods used for initial ranking of features are outlined in Section 2 and the proposed scheme is elaborately described in Section 3.
-Section 4 contains description of the data set, experimental details and analysis of results.
-A discussion on the outcome of the proposed approach is given in Section 5.
-Finally, the concluding remarks and future directions are mentioned in Section 6.
+Preliminaries for this study and the proposed method is discussed in Section 2.
+Section 3 includes the datasets, the performance metrics used, the experimental results obtained along with its interpretation.
+Section 4 concludes the article with closing remarks and the future directions of this research.